jch27420/OPC-apero/content/_index.md

 ---
 title: "OPC Project"
 subtitle: "Exploration of the Natural World"
 description: "Ojibway Prairie Complex (OPC) is one of only three major Tallgrass Communities remaining in Ontario.
-This unique prairie and savanna habitat is home to one of the largest number of rare and endangered wildlife species in the country."
+This unique habitat is home to one of the largest number of rare and endangered wildlife species in the country."
 date: 2019-02-18T12:27:33-06:00
 images:
   - img/OPCmap1.jpg